-Easy and healthy zucchini chocolate chip muffins made with simple, wholesome ingredients.
+Easy and delicious zucchini chocolate chip muffins made with simple, wholesome ingredients.
 This sweet and chocolatey muffin is sure to be a favorite in your house this summer!

 how to make zucchini chocolate chip muffins